rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/1a-jenkins.md

 git push
 ```

-4. Observe the pipeline and when Sonar Scanning stage is completed, browse the Sonarqube UI to see the details.
+4. Observe the pipeline and when scanning is completed, browse the Sonarqube UI to see the details.

 ** Update the screenshots **
 ![images/sonar-pb-api.png](images/sonar-pb-api.png)